gaveen/gaveen.github.io/content/posts/whatever-happened-to-that-book.md

 Somewhere, roughly around fifteen years ago, I naively thought I had enough poems to compile into a book.
 To get to the point, I am certainly not the person I used to be—nor is my art.
 My values have changed quite drastically, and some firmly believed ethos—I have shed without leaving a trace.
 I did all this while reading a ton of poetry from around the world.

 As a result, I do something of a ritual to my old writing when I grow past them.
 To borrow an action from [Paustovsky](https://en.wikipedia.org/wiki/Konstantin_Paustovsky) and from one of my own poems (roughly translated):
-> "I set the field of paper flowers on fire
+> I set the field of paper flowers on fire
-> so that none may see."
+> so that none may see

 I usually do that in the most literal way possible.
 I discarded most of my old writing without any guilt or remorse whatsoever.
 As the papers burned, I felt the concern of being associated with them lift off my shoulders.